-Figure 4: Regime diagram showing regions where different melt topologies have been found to exist. "c" denotes melt connected along grain edges (Figure 5). "i" denotes melt in isolated pockets at the grain corners (Figure 6). "s" denotes melt which wets the square faces of the grains, but not the hexagonal faces (Figure 7). "h" denotes melt which wets the hexagonal faces, but not the square faces (Figure 8). "d" denotes disaggregation, where grains are isolated spheres surrounded by melt.
+Figure 4.
+Regime diagram showing regions where different melt topologies have been found to exist. 'c' denotes melt connected along grain edges (figure 5). 'i' denotes melt in isolated pockets at the grain corners (figure 6). 's' denotes melt that wets the square faces of the grains but not the hexagonal faces (figure 7). 'h' denotes melt that wets the hexagonal faces but not the square faces (figure 8). 'd' denotes disaggregation, where grains are isolated spheres surrounded by melt.
 Pluses indicate regions where multiple topologies are found.

-Figure 5: Examples of melt topology "c", connected along grain edges.
-In yellow on left is a view of the quadruple junction.
-In pink in middle is a view of an individual grain.
-On right is a view of a individual grain + melt.
-Corresponding labels give porosity φ and dihedral angle θ .
-The first two rows have positive mean curvature, the final row has negative mean curvature.
+Figure 5.
+Examples of melt topology 'c', connected along grain edges.
+On the left, in yellow, is a view of the quadruple junction.
+In the middle, in pink, is a view of an individual grain.
+On the right is a view of an individual grain + melt.
+Corresponding labels give the porosity φ and dihedral angle θ .
+The first two rows have positive mean curvature; the final row has negative mean curvature.